LangStream/documentation/installation/kubernetes.md

 deploying application: test (1 KB) application test deployed
 ```

+To monitor deployment from the CLI, use `langstream apps get <app-name>`.

 `langstream-app-setup` and `langstream-runtime-deployer` pods will deploy in the `langstream-default` namespace in your Kubernetes cluster.
 When these pods reach a Completed state, your application pod(s) will deploy.